pouyakary/lygia/README.md

 # LYGIA Shader Library

 Tired of searching, porting and/or reimplementing the same functions over and over?
-LYGIA is a shader library of reusable functions that can be include easily on your projects.
-LYGIA is very granular, designed for reusability, performance and flexibility.
-And can be easily be added to any projects and frameworks.
+LYGIA is a shader library of reusable functions that can easily be included in your projects.
+It's very granular, designed for reusability, performance and flexibility.
+And again, it can easily be added to any projects and frameworks.

 [![](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub)](https://github.com/sponsors/patriciogonzalezvivo)